spences10/scottspence.com/posts/2017/05/23/twitter-bot-playground/index.md

-Right, we have a bot that does a few things but it's on our development environment, so it can't stay there forever, well it could but it'd be pretty impcratcical.
+Right, we have a bot that does a few things but it's on our development environment, so it can't stay there forever, well it could but it'd be pretty impractical.
 Let's put our bot on a server somewhere to do it's thing.

-To do this we're going to be using [now][now], `now` allows for simple deployments from the CLI if you're not fimailiar with now then take a quick look at the [documentation][now] in these examples we're going to be using the `now-cli`.
+To do this we're going to be using [now][now], `now` allows for simple deployments from the CLI if you're not familiar with now then take a quick look at the [documentation][now] in these examples we're going to be using the `now-cli`.